 ANTaR ACT is the local branch of ANTaR – Australia’s main non-Indigenous organisation for reconciliation.
-We’re dedicated to supporting the rights of Indigenous people through public campaigns and advocacy.
+We’re dedicated to supporting the rights of First Nations people through public campaigns and advocacy.

 What we do

 - works with local Indigenous organisations and other community organisations

 - supports ANTaR’s national campaigns at a grassroots level.